 Creativity is Our Tradition

-The Institute of American Indian Arts (formally known as the Institute of American Indian and Alaska Native Culture and Arts Development (IAIA), is one of 36 tribal colleges located in the United States.
-IAIA is a member of the American Indian Higher Education Consortium, and is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC) and is an accredited institutional member of the the National Association of Schools of Art and Design (NASAD).
+The Institute of American Indian Arts (formally known as the Institute of American Indian and Alaska Native Culture and Arts Development (IAIA), is one of 37 tribal colleges located in the United States.
+IAIA is a member of the American Indian Higher Education Consortium; is accredited by the Higher Learning Commission; and is an accredited institutional member of the the National Association of Schools of Art and Design (NASAD).

 IAIA was established in 1962 during the administration of President John F. Kennedy and opened on the campus of the Indian School in Santa Fe, New Mexico.
 It was first a high school formed under the Department of Interior’s Bureau of Indian Affairs.
 Under the leadership of Dr. George Boyce, Lloyd Kiva New, and others, the Institute embodied a bold and innovative approach to arts education.
 In 1975, IAIA became a two-year college offering associate degrees in Studio Arts, Creative Writing, and Museum Studies.